 Piri Piri powder is a spicy spice that has citrusy and herbal aromas.
 This spice is a mixture of hot spices, including paprika, cayenne pepper, ginger, and oregano—all combined to create an impressive Piri Piri powder.

 The Portuguese are very fond of this spice and often use it in everyday dishes.
-Especially calde verde soup, without Piri Piri powder, it means that calde verde is not what it is anymore.
+Especially caldo verde soup, a traditional Portuguese dish with a signature green color, will not be the same without Piri Piri powder.
+Dare I say, caldo verde without Piri Piri powder is no caldo verde.

 Piri Piri powder is especially suitable for seasoning meat dishes such as pork, beef, and chicken.
 This would be an ideal substitute for chipotle powder with its spicy taste and herbal aroma.